-The section in the Student Notebook where notes are recorded was created to give students prompts or questions to lead them to the important information they will read in the text.
-Answering these prompts will help them take effective notes.
-The notes a student takes are personal to them and their answers may be different from another student’s answers, but they can be sure to find the information on the pages they’re instructed to read.
+The section in the Student Notebook where notes are recorded was created to give students prompts or questions to lead them to the important information they will read in the student textbook.

 Although there is no one right way to take good notes, after trying the techniques in this notebook, students should find the way that works best for them.
-Then they’ll have a much better handle on all the interesting and sometimes amazing things they will learn in general science this year.
+Then they’ll have a much better handle on all the interesting and amazing things they will learn in General Science this year.

-Additionally, we purposely designed this course so that the first 2 exams are open book – meaning that students can use their textbook and notebooks when answering questions.
-We encourage them to evaluate their note-taking efforts after each exam.
+We encourage students to evaluate their note-taking efforts after each exam.
 Were their notes helpful in the exam?
-If yes, they are capturing important information.
-If not, they need to learn to pull more information out of the textbook.
-Don’t worry, we help them there too.
-Using colored text and prompts to steer them in the right direction, we essentially walk your student through the note-taking experience.
+If so, they are capturing important information.
+If not, they need to pull more information out of the textbook.
+Don’t worry, as they learn to evaluate and develop their note-taking, we help them there too.

 The General Science Student Notebook Includes: